georgezefko/georgezefko/README.md

 ### Hi there, I'm George 👋

-## Data Scientist/Engineer :smiley:
+## Data/Software Engineer :smiley:

-- 🌱 I’m currently try to improve my coding skills
+- 🌱 I’m currently try to enrich my project portofolio
-- 👯 I’m looking to collaborate with other data scientists
+- 👯 I’m looking to collaborate with other data and software engineers
-- 🥅 2023 Goals: Enrich my ML/DL project portfolio
+- 🥅 2024 Goals: More learning
 - 📖 I love reading books from different areas.
 - 💪 Calisthenics
 - 🍺 Everyone loves drinking a cold one(or two😜) from time to time